TNG/boost-python-examples/README.md

 ### OS X (again with homebrew)

 Some effort has been made to make Python 3 compilation automatic, by making modifications to `build.sh` and `CMakeLists.txt` that account for quirks on the Apple platform regarding cmake, paths, and naming conventions for python/python3.
-If you use `build.sh`, then you will need to do the following:
+Having said that, if you use `build.sh`, then you will still need to do the following:

 + Build Boost::Python against Python 3 (needs at least version 1.56.0)
 + make sure `python` resolves to python3 (e.g., by using virtualenv)